ideckia/ideckia/README.md

 ## Item

-There can be three types of item:
+There can be two types of item:

 * ChangeDir: When clicked goes to the folder with name specified by the `toDir` property.
 [Here](./layout.json#L81-L98) goes to the directory named `_main_`.
 * States: When clicked executes the actions in order they are defined in the current `state` from `list` array.
 Actions array can be null or empty.
 After executing the actions and goes to the next element in `list`.